acviana/vercel-nextjs-blog/pages/posts/2024-09-30-weekly-update.md

 | Git             | CLI         | LazyGit    | Great UI and terminal-based         |
 | Python Projects | Poetry      | Astral uv  | The solution we've been waiting for |

-Some themes here are working more in the terminal with Kitty and LazyVim.
+One of the big themes in my tool stack is working more in the terminal.
+You can see that in my moving from Sublime Text to LazyVim.
+That prompted me to move from iTerm2 to Kitty for performance reasons.
 I still love the Fish shell but went for a more stripped back prompt over my previous powerline9000 inspired configuration.
 Lastly, like everyone else I've been joining the Astral bandwagon and moving my workflow over to uv from Poetry (and pipenv before that).
 I suspect I'll migrate off of pyenv in a few weeks as I get more comfortable with uv.

-Updates like these are one of the reasons that I don't backup my dotfiles.
+Updates like this feel like a "spring cleaning" of my tech stack and are one of the reasons that I don't backup my config/dotfiles.
 First of all, I don't tend to use tool that require a ton of configuration out of the box.
 But more to the point, having to configure each of my machines separately ensures helps me discover new tools, drop tools that I don't miss, and makes sure I really understand my tools well enough to troubleshoot them.